sernst/pipper/README.md

  * [bundle](#bundle-action): bundle a package for publishing
  * [publish](#publish-action): release a new or updated package
  * [authorize](#authorize-action): create a pre-authorized url for download
+ * [repository](#repository-action): Modify pre-defined pipper repositories

 ## AWS Credentials

 Pipper uses AWS credentials for authentication.
-These credentials can be specified in a number of ways.
-There are two command flags for specifying
+To maximize flexibility, the AWS credentials can be specified in a myriad of ways.
+Pipper will try to identify credentials in the following order:

-credentials:
+__1. Pipper Configuration:__ Using pipper's _repository_ command action, you can store credentials and remote information in a pipper config file.
+If you do create a pipper repository configuration, which stores AWS credentials, you can reference that repository configuration by name to provide credentials to the various commands with the `--repository` command flag:

+* `-r --repository <PIPPER_REPOSITORY_NAME>`

+For more information on how to specify repository configurations for use with this flag, see the [repository](#repository-action).
+This is the recommended way to specify credentials for persistent environments like your local computer.

+__2. AWS Profiles:__ Standard AWS profile-based credentials can be used as well.
+Use the `--profile` flag to specify the name of the profile you wish to use:

 * `-p --profile <AWS_PROFILE_NAME>`

-    Use AWS credentials to authorize the package download.
-The 'default' profile will be used if this flag is not specified.
+__3. Explicit Credentials:__ You can specify the AWS credentials directly on the command line with the `--credentials` flag:

 * `-c --credentials <AWS_ACCESS_KEY_ID> <AWS_SECRET> <AWS_SESSION_TOKEN>`

-    Allows you to specify the AWS credentials directly instead of by a named profile.
-Useful for situations where profiles are not initialized or undesirable.
-If your credentials do not require a session token, use a `*` character for the `<AWS_SESSION_TOKEN>` argument.
+This can be useful for situations where profiles are not initialized or undesirable.
+If your credentials do not require a session token, which is usually the case, use a `*` character for the `<AWS_SESSION_TOKEN>` argument.

+__4. Pipper Environmental Variables:__ If none of the previous forms of credentials are provided, pipper will try to use pipper-specific environmental
+variables:

+`PIPPER_AWS_ACCESS_KEY_ID`

+`PIPPER_AWS_SECRET_ACCESS_KEY`

+`PIPPER_AWS_SESSION_TOKEN`

-If neither of these flags is specified, pipper will look for the credentials in pipper-specific environmental variables `PIPPER_AWS_ACCESS_KEY_ID`, `PIPPER_AWS_SECRET_ACCESS_KEY`  and `PIPPER_AWS_SESSION_TOKEN`.
-If those environmental variables do not exist, pipper will attempt to use the standard AWS environmental variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`.
+__5. AWS Environmental Variables:__ If none of the previous forms of credentials are provided, pipper will attempt to use the standard AWS environmental
+variables:

+`AWS_ACCESS_KEY_ID`

+`AWS_SECRET_ACCESS_KEY`

+`AWS_SESSION_TOKEN`

 If neither set of environmental variables exist, pipper will fallback to using the _default_ profile credentials if they exist.

+__6. Default Pipper Repository Configuration:__ If none of the other credentials are specified, pipper will try to use the default repository configuration if one exists.

+__7. System-level credentials:__ In the end, pipper will try to use the default system-level credentials, which is useful in situations like EC2 instances where the credentials are baked into the instance.
+However, on remote systems the lack of specified credentials will likely result in authorization exceptions.

 ## Install Action